Abstract composition of multicolor lines to show fast movement around a bend.

 Scott Roth, CFA

-Co-Head of U.S. High Yield
+Head of Global High Yield

 Chris Sawyer